-To celebrate the launch our Little Italy Gift Bag we decided to put together a little fact file on the fascinating history of a particular type of traditional Italian almond biscuit.
-Cantuccini (also known as Biscotti) are popular, twice-baked, oblong-shaped, Italian almond biscuits (cookies) that originated in the city of Prato, and are traditionally dipped in a drink before eating e.g. coffee (hence their inclusion in our Little Italy Gift Bag).
-But another equally well known and authentic Italian treat, with a wonderfully romantic origin, is the Amaretti biscuit.
+To celebrate our love of Italian biscuits, we've decided to put together a little fact file on the fascinating history of a particular type of traditional Italian almond biscuit.
+Along with cantuccini (also known as Biscotti) which are twice-baked, oblong-shaped, Italian almond biscuits (cookies) that originated in the city of Prato and traditionally dipped in a drink before eating e.g. coffee, another equally delicious authentic Italian treat with a wonderfully romantic origin, is the Amaretti biscuit.

 The Italian word "amaro" means "bitter," and as these little biscuits are flavoured with bitter almonds, they were called "amaretti" - literal translation "the little bitter ones."

 Made from either ground almonds or almond paste, along with sugar and egg whites, they can take on slight variations in form and flavour, often flavoured with chocolate or liqueurs.
 Traditionally served with dessert wines, liqueur or coffee, but also a delicious addition or ingredient in many desserts.

 However, they are not to be confused with Amaretto - a sweet, almond flavoured Italian liqueur associated with Saronno, Italy and made from apricot pits, almonds or both, but can sometimes be found as an ingredient in a one of many different recipes for amaretti biscuits (Amaretti di Saronno).

 They can be found all over Italy, and often called "biscotti da credenza", meaning biscuits that can be left out on the kitchen sideboard for a long time, always ready as a quick, occasional snack.